 Rather than watching the video for 46 minutes actively listening and taking notes, I spent 15 minutes actively thinking with an Artificial Intelligence (AI) platform.
 Machine and I analyzed relationships being discussed by experts in the video via “supervised machine-learning.”
 That means I was in charge of the questions, and the AI responded with answers.

 Here’s a detailed fly-through and what the sortie yielded.
-In the end, I was able to quickly grasp aspects of the problem that I would have missed, and think better about what we should and can do in this situation.
+In the end, I was able to quickly grasp aspects of the problem that I would have missed, and clarify my thinking about what we should do and what we can do in this situation.

 The takeoff was simple: cut and paste the YouTube video link into the SCAN program of SavantX, a hyper-navigator that discerns relationships in data.
 Then we look at the following: